 Holistic Supplier Management

 The point is that a more holistic approach is needed for supplier management.
-The amount you spend with a supplier does not necessarily reflect the value it delivers, or the risk posed if there is disruption to supply.
+The amount you spend with a supplier does not necessarily reflect the value it delivers, or the risk posed if there is a disruption to supply.

 A holistic approach takes account of how individual suppliers fit into the total mix and allows you to manage them accordingly.
 In our Holistic Supplier Management white paper we suggest using a fairly simple matrix that classifies suppliers across two axes, Relative Value and Outcome/Impact Risk.
 This puts suppliers into one of four boxes.